 Paper 10: Human and Behavioural Sciences

-This paper surveys the history of science and technology from 1900 to the present day.
+This paper explores important topics in the history of science from World War I until the end of the 20th century.
 The period encompasses several striking transitions in scientific research, including a vastly expanded scale, new professional roles for scientists and new configurations of funding, and the globalization of research.
-Science and technology have dramatically reshaped everyday lives, from the food and fuel we consume, to the ways we understand ourselves and our societies, to the devices that keep us connected.
-Changes in science and technology have also fuelled our imaginations, whether dreams of solving global hunger or building space colonies, or nightmares such as nuclear annihilation and catastrophic climate change.
-The paper traces these various aspects of 20th- and 21st-century science through examples drawn from across the disciplines and around the world.
+The paper traces aspects of 20th-century science through examples drawn from across the disciplines and around the world.

 This part of the course – which is only for students taking Option A – gives students the chance to explore in depth a topic that really interests them.
 The dissertation is a substantial piece of work (between 5,000 and 12,000 words) on an approved topic within HPS.
 Each student makes a short presentation on their dissertation topic at one of the dissertation seminars in Lent Term.